jzbontar/job-scheduling/README.md

 From the scoring function it is clear that our submissions were compared by average lateness first and profit second.
 Hence, I decided to split my algorithm into two parts.
-First a heurisitic algorithm computes a schedule optimizing lateness, then the solution is modified so that profit is maximized but average lateness remains constant.
+First a heuristic algorithm computes a schedule optimizing lateness, then the solution is modified so that profit is maximized but average lateness remains constant.
 Recall that the scoring function rounds the average lateness component to 3 digits, allowing us